Stochastic Galerkin Method and Hierarchical Preconditioning for PDE-constrained Optimization: Introduction

 The paper is organized as follows.
-In Section~\ref{sec:steady-state problem}, we address the steady-state stochastic optimal control problem.
-We introduce the problem formulation and discretization into a large-scale KKT system.
+In Section~\ref{sec:steady-state problem}, we introduce the steady-state stochastic optimal control problem and its discretization into a large-scale KKT system.
 Then, we construct the hierarchical Gauss-Seidel preconditioner for PDE-constrained optimal control problems (hGSoc).
 In Section~\ref{sec:Time-Dependent Problem}, we extend the framework to the time-dependent case.
-We present an all-at-once discretization and we develop a corresponding parallel-in-time preconditioner.
-In Section~\ref{sec: spectral analysis}, we provide a spectral analysis of the proposed preconditioners.
-In Section~\ref{sec:numerical-experiments}, we demonstrate the efficiency of the proposed methods by a series of numerical experiments.
+We present an all-at-once discretization and develop a corresponding parallel-in-time preconditioner.
+In Section~\ref{sec: spectral analysis}, we provide a spectral analysis of the preconditioners.
+In Section~\ref{sec:numerical-experiments}, we demonstrate the efficiency of the methods by a set of numerical experiments.
 Finally, in Section~\ref{sec:conclusion} we conclude and summarize our work.